I always knew reading to my kids was important, but this has opened my eyes to how important and how much.

 Tiny babies can focus on objects 25-30 cm away.
 Hold the book up at about this distance.
 Hold it nice and still so that they can look for as long as they like to.

 Babies can distinguish and focus on faces immediately after birth.
-They love to look at you as you talk, smile and play with them – singing nursery rhymes is great too!
+They love to look at you as you talk, smile sing and play with them.

 Babies soon learn to follow objects with their eyes and turn their whole head to look at something.
 Point to pictures as you read and watch Baby ‘track’ across the page.